An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Linear regression

-In the following we give the code for the specification in JAGS of a {\bf linear regression model}, employing standardised metrically scaled variables, and a homogeneous variance and fixed prior probability distributions for the model parameters.
-Note that in JAGS Gau\ss\ distributions are parametrised in terms of the {\bf precision}, which is the inverse of the variance.
-Hence, a Gamma prior probability distribution will be fixed for this parameter.
-We confine our consideration to the inclusion of additive {\bf main effects} of the independent variables, but point to the numerous possibilities of rendering the model more flexible by including also multiplicative {\bf interaction terms} for the independent variables.
+In the following we give the vectorised code for the specification in Stan of a \textbf{linear regression model}, employing standardised metrically scaled variables, a homogeneous variance, and fixed prior probability distributions for the \textbf{model parameters}.
+We confine our consideration to the inclusion of additive \textbf{main effects} of the independent variables, but point to the numerous possibilities of rendering the model more flexible by including also multiplicative \textbf{interaction terms} for the independent variables.
+The code \href{https://github.com/hve1964/stanCodes/blob/master/linRegNormFixed.stan}{\texttt{linRegNormFixed.stan}} and corresponding sample data are available from \href{https://github.com/hve1964/stanCodes}{\texttt{github.com/hve1964/stanCodes}}.\footnote{In this and all following examples of Stan model codes the number of model parameters (or regression coefficients), $k+1$, is specified as \texttt{M}.}

-The corresponding code for the specification of a linear regression model in Stan when intending to perform HMC sampling is given in App.~\ref{sec:linregstan}.

-When there is a need to deal with {\bf outliers} in the $\boldsymbol{y}$-data, one might resort to a non-central $t$--single-datum likelihood function according to Eq.~(\ref{eq:tpdf}), and then specify an additional fixed prior probability distribution for the degrees of freedom parameter~$\nu \geq 1$; e.g., an exponential distribution from the family defined by Eq.~(\ref{eq:exppdf}).
+When there is a need to deal with \textbf{outliers} in the $\boldsymbol{y}$-data, one might resort to a non-central $t$--single-datum likelihood function according to Eq.~(\ref{eq:tpdf}) by replacing in the Stan model code~\ref{lst:linregfixed} \texttt{normal\_lpdf( y | X * beta , sigma )} by \texttt{student\_t\_lpdf( y | nu , X * beta , sigma )}, and then specify an additional fixed prior probability distribution for the degrees of freedom parameter~$\nu \geq 1$; e.g., an exponential distribution from the family defined by Eq.~(\ref{eq:exppdf}).